Pick-and-place machine: 2000s

-Due to the huge cost of having two separate machines to place parts, the speed limitations of the chip shooters, and the inflexibility of the machines, the electronic component machine manufacturers abandoned the technique.
-To overcome these limitations they moved to all-in-one modular, multi-headed, and multi-gantry machines that could have heads quickly swapped on different modules depending on the product being built to machines with multiple mini turrets capable of placing the whole spectrum of components with theoretical speeds of 136,000 components an hour.
+Due to the high cost of having two separate machines to place parts, the speed limitations of the chip shooters, and the inflexibility of the machines, electronic component machine manufacturers moved to all-in-one modular, multi-headed, and multi-gantry machines.
+These machines could have heads quickly swapped on different modules depending on the product being built, with multiple mini turrets capable of placing the whole spectrum of components with theoretical speeds of 136,000 components an hour.
 The fastest machines can have speeds of up to 200,000 CPH (components per hour).

 2010 onwards

-Swapping heads onboard placement machines required more inventory of heads and related spare parts for different heads to minimize the downtime.
-Placement machines have an all-in-one head that can place components ranging from 0.4 mm × 0.2 mm to 50 mm × 40 mm.

-In addition to this there was a new concept wherein the user could borrow performance during peak periods.

-There is a big change in the industry approach these days with more focus on software applications for the process.
-With new applications like POP and wafer placement on substrate the industry is moving beyond conventional component placement.
+Placement machines have developed all-in-one heads that can place components ranging from 0.4 mm × 0.2 mm to 50 mm × 40 mm.
+There is growing focus on software applications for the placement process.
+With new applications like POP and wafer placement on substrate, the industry has moved beyond conventional component placement.

-There is a big difference in the needs of SMT users.
-For many, the high speed machines are not suitable due to cost and speed.
-With recent changes in the economic climate the requirement for SMT placement becomes focused on the machine's versatility to deal with short runs and fast changeover.
-This means that lower cost machines with vision systems provide an affordable option for SMT users.
-There are more users of low end and mid-range machines than the ultra fast placement systems.
+For many SMT users, high speed machines are not suitable due to cost.
+Recent changes in the economic climate have shifted requirements toward machines with greater versatility for short runs and fast changeover.
+Lower cost machines with vision systems provide an affordable option for many users, and low-end and mid-range machines are more widely used than ultra-fast placement systems.